Double Entry System

 Principle of double entry system

-- Assets - Resources owned by a business that provide future economic benefits for e.g., cash, buildings, machinery.
+- Assets - Resources owned by a business that provide future economic benefits for example - cash, buildings, machinery.

-- Liability - Obligations or debts that the business owes to outsiders for e.g., loans, creditors.
+- Liability - Obligations or debts that the business owes to outsiders for example - loans, creditors.

 - Capital - The owner’s investment in the business, representing the owner’s claim on assets after liabilities.

-- Expense or losses - Costs incurred to earn revenue or any decrease in economic benefits for e.g., rent, salaries, bad debts.
+- Expense or losses - Costs incurred to earn revenue or any decrease in economic benefits for example, rent, salaries, bad debts.

-- Revenue or Gains - Income earned from business activities or any increase in economic benefits for e.g., sales, commission received.
+- Revenue or Gains - Income earned from business activities or any increase in economic benefits for example, sales, commission received.

-- Increase in assets is debited and decrease in assets is credited.
+- If assets increase then its debited and decrease in assets is credited.

 - Increase in expenses or losses is debited and decrease in expenses or losses is credited.

-- Increase in liabilities is credited and decrease in liabilities is debited.
+- If liabilities increase then its credited and decrease in liabilities is debited.

 - Increase in capital is credited and decrease in capital is debited.